 How to Apply

 Interested students can apply to Kent State Ashtabula online through the regular admissions process.
 Grants, loans, and scholarships are available to qualified students.

 Apply now!
 This program offers rolling admissions - start in the spring, summer, or fall.

-To learn more about the BSRC degree contact the RT Program Director Yvonne George, email@example.com, 440-964-4308
+To learn more about the BSRC degree contact Program Director Yvonne George at email@example.com or 440-964-4308.